 - Perspective.
 A story is generally told from a specific perspective, and making a certain set of assumptions.

 - What are the alternatives?
-What other directions or assumptions are possible?
-How do they change the story?
+What other directions could we view the story from; what other assumptions are possible?
+How do these alternatives change the story?

 - Priority.
 The story exists in a wider context, alongside other stories, giving it a significance.

 - What is the context?
 What else do we need to understand to fully grasp this proposition?
 What range of contexts might it be relevant to?
 How does changing the context change the proposition?